From months to days

 Ruby is a powerful full-stack programming framework that’s been used by companies like Twitter and Airbnb to quickly develop complex web applications and server-side scripting.

-In fact, Tim O’Reilly, founder of the tech media company O’Reilly Media, said, “powerful web applications that formerly might have taken weeks or months to develop can be produced in a matter of days.”
+In fact, the founder of the tech media company O’Reilly Media, Tim O’Reilly, said: “powerful web applications that formerly might have taken weeks or months to develop can be produced in a matter of days.”
 The ease of use and the gentle learning curve is why the language has been adopted by major tech companies.

 This ease of use and the gentle learning curve is why the language has been adopted by major tech companies.
 In fact, Ruby development services have begun popping up to meet the demand for experienced Ruby programmers.